OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/ProgressReports/Simula.md

 -   Due month 12:

     - D4.3 (MathHub.info) Jacobs University in charge
-    - D4.4 (GAP/PARI kernels) UPSud leads this one, I believe there was work done at a PARI workshop
+    - D4.4 (GAP/PARI kernels) UPSud leads this one, in good shape
-    - D4.5 (Sage/Jupyter notebooks) Much progress on the Sage side
       - Workshop sprinting on exporting sage to ipynb (combining https://github.com/vbraun/ExportSageNB and https://github.com/nthiery/rst-to-ipynb)
     - D4.6 (nbdime) well on its way